Prometheus-chains/.github/profile/README.md

 ## 💡 Impact

-**Bringing healthcare data and payments onchain — the first patient-owned record & claims systembuilt on Base.**
+Modern healthcare is built on **two broken pillars** — data and payments.

+Clinical data is trapped in silos, making every connection fragile.
+Patients see fragments of their own history spread across incompatible EMRs.
+Providers spend hours faxing records and reconciling mismatched charts.
+Innovators face gatekeepers at every API door.

+Payments are just as fractured.
+Claims take weeks to settle, eligibility rules are hidden behind clearinghouses, and billions are wasted each year on manual coding and denials.
+Every inefficiency in healthcare traces back to one of these two foundations — **who holds the data, and who controls the money.**

+**Prometheus Chains** rebuilds those foundations onchain:
+- **Data:** patient-owned medical records anchored on Ethereum for integrity and encrypted on Base for privacy.
+- **Payments:** claims processed by transparent, programmable contracts that enforce rules and settle instantly in USDC.

+Once the rails for data and payments exist as open, credibly neutral infrastructure, everything else in healthcare — from AI diagnostics to care coordination and research — becomes possible.

-By making healthcare infrastructure credibly neutral, Prometheus Chains turns Ethereum and Base into the **trust layer for medicine itself** — enabling interoperability, transparency, and automation at a human scale.
+Prometheus Chains turns Ethereum and Base into the **trust layer for medicine itself**, enabling interoperability, transparency, and automation at a human scale.

 ---